City of Spokane Rental Assistance Program

 Need Help?
 Reach Out to Our Community Partners

 The City of Spokane and FORWARD are partnering with the following community organizations to help you complete application forms and provide you the right documentation.
-Connect with any of our partners below to receive assistance with your paper or online application.
+Connect with any of our partners below to receive assistance with the City of Spokane's Emergency Rental Assistance Program.

 Non-profit that is committed to changing the lives of Spokane’s African American community.

 Helping refugees and immigrants from all countries resettle and rebuild their lives.

 Creating housing justice to improve tenants’ living conditions and transform housing practices.

 Mediation firm dedicated to resolving conflict without litigation.

 Transformational change in the areas of housing, safety, health, jobs and education.

 An organization that supports citizen participation, integration, community development, and empowerment of the Latino population in Spokane.

 Households must meet all four of the initial screening criteria to be eligible for rental assistance: